-- 1. Your health running a home-based business can be ideal for people with long term health conditions, allowing you to work to your strengths, and in an environment that suits you. - 2.
+- 1. Your health running a home based business can be ideal for people with long term health conditions, allowing you to work to your strengths, and in an environment that suits you. - 2.
 Commitments Going self employed may seem attractive in that it can give you the freedom to manage your work / home life balance.
-However, commitments may place serious restrictions on the hours you can work and if you let customers down you will lose business. - 3.
+However commitments may place serious restrictions on the hours you can work and if you let customers down you will lose business. - 3.
 How much do you need to earn?
-Is your home-based business going to be the main source of income?
+Is your home based business going to be the main source of income?
 You need to be realistic about this and look critically at your business idea.
-Is there a big enough market for your product or service?
-Will it provide you with enough income (both in the short or longer term)? - 4.
+Is there a big enough market for your product or service? - 4.
 How much money do you need to start up the business idea?
 How much money will you need to start and sustain it during the first few months?
 Almost all business starts require some sort of money to get them going.
 You may need some office equipment such as a desk and shelving.
-You may need a new laptop.
-You may need to invest in a website, paid social media or even some leaflets.
-And once you are started, remember that there may be a delay in getting paid so you may need some money to buy stock that you can sell.
+You may need a new computer.
+You may need to invest in a website and some leaflets.
+And once you are started remember that there may be a delay in getting paid so you may need some money to buy stock that you can sell.
 There maybe some funding, either in the form of grants or loans that you can access to help you start up, but this is not guaranteed.
 Most businesses require financial investment from the person starting up themselves.